ProvableHQ/workshop/battleship/README.md

 ## 4: Player 2 Places Ships On The Board

-We switch our .env to player 2's private key and similarly run initialize_board to create a new and different board for player two.
+We switch our .env to Player 2's private key and similarly run initialize_board to create a new and different board for player two.

 ```bash
 echo "